SysKitTeam/docs-point/governance-and-automation/security-compliance-checks/workspaces-with-shadow-users.md

 * A Microsoft 365 Group named Marketing has access to documents in a Microsoft Team titled Sales; as a result, the Marketing group shows up as a shadow user on the Workspaces with Shadow Users report for the Sales team.

-* John is a member of the Microsoft 365 Group Marketing.
+* John is a member of the Marketing Microsoft 365 Group.
 John shows up as a shadow user on the Sales team, even though he has no direct access to documents in the Sales team.
 This happens if the Marketing group that John is a part of has access to documents from the Sales team.

 * Joanna is also a part of the Marketing group.
 However, Joanna is also an owner or member of the Sales team to which the Marketing group has access.
 Therefore, Joanna will not show as a shadow user for the team.